Related event page

 Instead of following up with all non-responders at once, group them by relationship (family, friends, colleagues).
 This lets you delegate follow-ups to co-hosts who have the right relationship with each group and makes the outreach feel personal rather than automated.

-SMS has a 98 percent open rate and 97 percent of texts are read within 15 minutes.
-Use it for short, time-sensitive messages like deadline reminders.
+Use SMS for short, time-sensitive messages like deadline reminders.
 Use email for longer communications that include venue details, parking maps, or schedule information that guests will want to reference later.

 Guests who feel pressured to say yes when they mean no become your no-shows.
 Include language like 'no pressure either way' in your follow-ups and make the decline option as easy to select as the accept option.
 An honest 'no' is far more useful for planning than a reluctant 'yes' that turns into a ghost.